 Lower Roswell and Johnson Ferry Roads

-If one lived in -or around- Altanta during the 1970s and 1980s, and blinked, they might have missed this shopping hub entirely.
+If one lived in -or around- Atlanta during the 1970s and 1980s and blinked, they might have missed this shopping hub entirely.
 PARKAIRE MALL was built on an 18 acre site, formerly the Parkaire Field airport.
-The land parcel was 15 miles north of Atlanta's Five Points, in unincorporated Cobb County.
+The land parcel was located 15 miles north of Atlanta's Five Points, in unincorporated Cobb County.

-PARKAIRE MALL was razed in 1986 and replaced with the PARKAIRE LANDING strip center, completed in 1987.
-As with the preceding shopping center, PARKAIRE LANDING is anchored by a Kroger, this new store encompassing 58,800 square feet.
-There is also a freestanding ice rink -the Marietta Ice Center- on the premises, but the complex does not feature a cinema.
+PARKAIRE MALL was razed in 1986 and replaced with the PARKAIRE LANDING strip center.
+Like the mall which preceded it, PARKAIRE LANDING was anchored by Kroger.
+This new store encompassed 58,800 square feet.
+There was also a freestanding ice rink, the Marietta Ice Center, on the premises, but the new shopping complex did not include a cinema.

 Cobb County Georgia Tax Assessor website